Maxine Hong Kingston

-Biography
+Life and career

-Kingston was born Maxine Ting Ting Hong on October 27, 1940, in Stockton, California, to first-generation Chinese immigrants, Tom (d.
-1991) and Ying Lan Hong.
-She was the third of eight children and the eldest of the six children born in the United States.
+Kingston was born Maxine Ting Ting Hong on October 27, 1940, in Stockton, California, to first-generation Chinese immigrants parents: her father, Tom Hong (d.
+1991) and her mother, Ying Lan Chew.
+She was the third of eight children and the oldest of the six born in the United States.

 In China, Tom Hong worked as a professional scholar and teacher in his home village of Sun Woi, near Canton.
-In 1925, Tom left China for the United States in search of better prospects.
-However, the U.S. in the early twentieth century was plagued with racist employment legislation and had little desire for a well-educated Chinese immigrant, and Tom was thus relegated to working menial jobs.
+In 1925, Hong left China for the United States in search of better prospects.
+However, the Chinese Exclusion Act of 1882—a xenophobic response to the influx of Chinese workers in the 19th century—was still in effect, preventing Hong from legally entering the United States.
+He attempted to enter from Cuba twice before finally succeeding in 1927.

+Furthermore, early-20th-century U.S. employment laws were rife with racism, leaving little interest in hiring a well-educated Chinese immigrant.
+Hong had been a scholar in his home village of Sun Woi, near Canton.
+However, in America, Hong was limited to working menial jobs - washing windows and doing laundry.
 He saved his earnings and became the manager of an illegal gambling house, which led him to get arrested numerous times.
-Tom "was canny about his arrests, never giving his real name and—because he apparently sensed that quite a few people thought that all Chinese looked alike—inventing a different name for each arrest.
+Hong "was canny about his arrests, never giving his real name and—because he apparently sensed that quite a few people thought that all Chinese looked alike—inventing a different name for each arrest.
 Consequently, he never acquired a police record in his own name."
+Hong was able to bring his wife over in 1939.
+During the fifteen years they were separated, Kingston's mother, Chew, had studied Western medicine and become a doctor.
+Yet in Stockton, she was just another immigrant.

-Tom was able to bring his wife over in 1940, and shortly thereafter, Kingston was born; she was named "Maxine" after a blonde patron at the gambling house who was always remarkably lucky.
+Shortly thereafter, Kingston was born; she was named "Maxine" after a blonde patron at the gambling house who was always remarkably lucky.
+Kingston, a quiet child, did not learn English until the age of five.
+She recalls an I.Q. test once recording her score as zero.
+Asked to paint a picture for class, she presented a black sheet, representing stage curtains before a show.
+Her earliest memories are of World War II—cousins in uniform.
+Fascinated by war and soldiers, she grew up hearing her mother recount China's history as a continuous cycle of conquest and conflict: “We were always losers.
+We were always on the run.”